falent/googleHomeAssistantExpressNodeJS/README.md

 Source: https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png

 #### I.1 Create a new project
 Open Google Actions page [https://developers.google.com/actions/](https://developers.google.com/actions/) and create a new project.
 You need a Google account to log in.
-Click a plus button (add / import project) and after that create a project and given name.
+Click a plus button (add / import project) and after that create a project and give it a name.
 ![
 ](https://lh3.googleusercontent.com/50jWUNN65ATGNwEusMOjTQiZ2uRYVMtZ_0-8FAo9oqWmngq9JMrTNHpYSJSsh-gKXkkrxRcaO49f "Create Project")
 !